anon-blue/anon.blue/README.txt

 g we know and love will be replaced just like everything on this page.
 Let go an d play the video game we call life.
 I do have to say that I am happy I have a wi fe that fulfills my fetishhior me, which is face farting.
-I suck down her farts straight out her ass like I needed oxygen.
+I suck down her farts xtraight out her ass like I needed oxygen.
 Dunno why it turns me on, but it does and I love it.
 Get to lick the booty like groceries too. mmhmm, ooh man.